 I’m not just talking about car sickness here, which is very much a factor to consider, but any medical condition that would make sitting for long periods of time in small quarters difficult.

-While many long-distance buses have a tiny bathroom on board, not all do.
+Furthermore, while many long-distance buses have a tiny bathroom on board, not all do.

 3. High Altitude